merely-useful/py-rse/index.md

 called `collate.log` instead.
 (HINT: `logging.basicConfig` has an argument called `filename`.)

-2. Create a new command line option `-l` or `--logfile` so that the user can specify a different name for the log file if they don't like the default name of `collate.log`.
+2. Create a new command-line option `-l` or `--logfile` so that the user can specify a different name for the log file if they don't like the default name of `collate.log`.